-It is the student's responsibility for initiating and completing a plan for making up the time missed immediately upon returning to the supervised experiential learning facility.
+It is the student's responsibility for initiating and completing a plan for making up the time missed immediately upon returning to the SEL facility.
 The plan is to be documented in writing using the form "Plan for Clinical Hour Make-up Time" (see Appendix C).

-- This form must be completed in its entirety including the required signatures.
-The original is to be submitted to the Dietitian Nutritionist Program Clinical Instructor and a copy must be submitted to the supervised experiential learning supervisor.
-The student should also retain a copy for their files. - The student's plan for completing the planned learning activities and the required clinical hours for the experience(s) must be approved by the supervised experiential learning supervisor and the Dietitian Nutritionist Program Clinical Instructor. - After completing the make-up hours and experiences, the student must document the completed make-up experiences and the related clinical hours on the "Make- up Time Log Sheet" (see Appendix D).
+• This form must be completed in its entirety including the required signatures.
+The original is to be submitted to the Dietitian Nutritionist Program Clinical Instructor and a copy must be submitted to the SEL supervisor.
+The student should also retain a copy for their files.

+- The student's plan for completing the planned learning activities and the required clinical hours for the experience(s) must be approved by the SEL supervisor and the Dietitian Nutritionist Program Clinical Instructor. - After completing the make-up hours and experiences, the student must document the completed make-up experiences and the related clinical hours on the "Make- up Time Log Sheet" (see Appendix D).
 This form must be signed by both the supervised experiential learning supervisor and the student.